Edit Blog Post

 From left: Jonathan, Catrin, Tess, Amy, Andres

-in the room just asking each other to say things then asking each other to say things is everyone else’s accent.
-Andres even joined in because is English his impeccable and then we talked about all the different Spanish accents.
+night in the room just asking each other to say things then asking each other to say things is everyone else’s accent.
+Andres even joined in because his English is impeccable and then we talked about all the different Spanish accents.
 “You’re learning Spanish in Andalucía?
 Oh, then you aren’t learning good Spanish, although I’m one to talk, no one can understand people from Argentina.”

 Its true, even my host family said that if we wanted to learn “proper” Spanish we should study in Madrid where they speak “correctly.”
 Eh, the upside is that if you can understand an Andalucian, especially a Gaditana (someone from Cádiz) you can understand any Spanish accent in the world, even Argentinian.